feijoshow/feijoshow/README.md

 ## About Me

-I'm a Namibia-based frontend engineer building user interfaces that are **clean, fast, and purposeful** — with a long-term focus on agritech tools that make a real difference for farmers and communities across Africa.

-- 🛠️ I specialise in **React, JavaScript, and Node.js**
+I'm a Namibia-based **fullstack engineer** who builds complete products — from polished UIs to robust backends and deployed APIs.

+- 🖥️ Frontend: React, clean responsive interfaces, smooth UX
+- ⚙️ Backend: Node.js, Express, REST APIs, GraphQL
+- 🗄️ Databases: PostgreSQL, MySQL
+- 🔐 I care about auth, security, and building things that actually scale
-- 🌾 I'm building **AGRILINK** — a marketplace connecting farmers, suppliers, and buyers in Namibia
+- 🌾 Current project: **AGRILINK** — a fullstack marketplace platform
-- 🎌 I love anime, and yes, I hide easter eggs in my projects
+- 🎌 Anime fan.
+Easter eggs guaranteed.

-- 💬 Philosophy: *"Code is like chakra — invisible, but it fuels everything you see."*
+> *"Code is like chakra — invisible, but it fuels everything you see."*

 ---